-A volume of his collected poems has been published entitled “Glimmer of Love,” together with “The Master Reflects” - a collection of Gururaj’s sayings, and “From Darkness to Light” - a compilaton of his Satsangs or lectures.
-In order to provide the reader with an example of his poetic gifts, one of his beautiful poems, STILLNESS OF ETERNITY, is included here.
+A volume of his collected poems has been published entitled “Glimmer of Love,” together with “The Master Reflects” - a collection of Gururaj’s sayings, and “From Darkness to Light” - a compilation of his Satsangs or lectures.
+In order to provide the reader with an example of his poetic gifts, one of his beautiful poems, Stillness of Eternity, is included here.
 This poem - as with all of his poetry - was written quickly and spontaneously, seemingly flowing directly from the Superconscious Self to his pen, entirely bypassing the analytical intelligence of the conscious mind.

 Winged birds of time fly on.

 Flying to the rising sun and turning back at dusk:

 A long journey it seems to reach back at starting point -

 Of no journey's start, nor end, nor flight.